 Everybody had to sit through some puerile speech at some point in their lives from some motivational speaker.
 It's all about blaming others for things, and it works with extreme cleverness.
 After some over-the-top speakers decry the horrors of smoking, naturally the boys are caught smoking out behind the school.
-Trapped, they try to pin it on cigaret advertising in order to not get in trouble.
-Parker and Stone also throw a few shots at Rob Reiner of all people, who is portrayed as anti-smoking zealot who has a few health risks of his own.
+Trapped, they try to pin it on cigarette advertising in order to not get in trouble.
+Parker and Stone also throw a few shots at Rob Reiner of all people, who are portrayed as an anti-smoking zealot who has a few health risks of his own.
 Some very adult issues about freedom and the right of others to impose on what you do are touched upon, zooming this episode way above where you expect it to go.

 |What awaits each person in heaven is eternal bliss, divine rest, and $10,000 in cash."|

 7. The Death of Eric CartmanSeason 9 Episode 6